NETWAYS/foreman-training/advanced/07_monitoring.md

     check_logfiles --logfile /var/log/foreman/production.log --rotation loglogdate8logdate8gz \
     --criticalpattern '500 Internal Server Error' --tag foreman

-To monitor the Smart proxy query the feature list for expected features as a feature will be deactivated if an error during startup occures.
+To monitor the Smart Proxy query the feature list for expected features as a feature will be deactivated if an error during startup occures.
 Remember the default port 8443 is changed to 9090 when using Katello because of Candlepin.

     check_http -H foreman.localdomain -S -p 8443 -u /features -s '["dhcp","dns","logs","puppet","puppetca","tftp"]'